 Are Love And War The Same?

-Updated April 8, 2024by Regain Editorial Team
+Updated October 21, 2024by Regain Editorial Team

 When you think of love, you may think of a romance between two young people or an old couple who have endured decades of hardships and have stood the test of time.
 You may imagine romance, kissing, and memorable dates.
 When you imagine war, you might think of two people shouting at each other, conflicts arising, violence, and bloodshed.
-So, how can these two contradicting concepts be in any way alike?
+So, how can these two contradicting concepts, love and war, be in any way alike?
 In this post, we will look at the similarities between love and war and explain just how close they might be to one another.

 Rawpixel